-The clocks have changed and the dark nights are starting to draw in, which means most of us will be driving to and from work in the dark for the next few months.
+The clocks have changed and the dark nights are starting to draw in.

 Here’s all you need to know about headlights, sidelights and registration plate lights, as well as windscreens and other windows.

 Lights – daytime rules

 You might think it’s only important to use lights at night, but there are also instances when you should use them during daylight hours.

 Brake lights should come on when you hit the foot brake, but not used continuously in stationary queues of traffic – it causes unnecessary glare for drivers behind you.

 Headlights and fog lights should also be used in daytime hours when visibility is seriously reduced – although you must switch them off when visibility improves to avoid dazzling other road users.
 Dipped headlights should be turned on to ensure you can be seen in dull weather.

 All sidelights and rear registration plate lights must also be lit between sunset and sunrise, even if it still seems light enough to manage without them.

 Lights – nighttime rules

 The key when it comes to lighting your way as a nighttime driver is to have sufficient light to see clearly where you are going, and to ensure that you can be seen, while not dazzling other road users.